Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsAdvanced.rst

 #.
 Initially become familiar with SUEWS advanced which is a
-   plugin that makes it possible for you to set all parameters that can be manipulated in SUEWS as well as execute the model on mutiple grids (:ref:`SuewsSpatial`).
+   plugin that makes it possible for you to set all parameters that can be manipulated in SUEWS as well as execute the model on multiple grids (:ref:`SuewsSpatial`).
 #.
 Derive new surface information
 #.
 Run the model